 Youth participating in an Extinction Rebellion climate strike event

 Parents for Future is an informal group of family-focused adults that shares environmental news and information on individual and collective climate actions.
-Join the group on Facebook to find out about climate-related marches, strikes and meetings.
+Join the group on Facebook (“Parents 4 Future Seattle”) to find out about climate-related marches, strikes and meetings.
 Then show up in person when your schedule and inclination permit.

 Washington Green Schools is a nonprofit organization that works through school communities to engage kids in sustainability.
-Green Schools operates a sustainability certification program, offers teacher training in climate science and provides environmental science curricula to classrooms.
+Green Schools operates a sustainability certification program, offers teacher training in climate science and provides environmental science curricula for classrooms.
 Parents can partner with their child’s school to pursue certification and use the organization’s online guide to learn about the most effective ways they can help the planet at home.

 Youth Climate Strike organizes nationwide climate strikes.
 The Washington chapter participated in the strikes on March 15 and May 3 of 2019, and over the summer partnered with the youth-focused, adult-led group Our Climate to host a climate workshop in Seattle.
 Anyone younger than 25 (including elementary and middle school students) is welcome to join, and adult allies are appreciated.
 The best place to keep up with Washington chapter activities is via Instagram, but youths who aren’t on social media are welcome to email the org for information.